Voluntary Outdoor Burn Permits

 - Complete the application form and submit it for review.

-- Once approved, your permit status will change to "ready to activate."
+- Your application will typically be processed within one business day and your permit status will change to "ready to activate."

 - When you are ready to begin burning, you can call or text 469-595-8899 to activate your burn permit.
 You may also log into the Permit Portal to activate the burn permit on the website.